-- 30 state Medicaid programs offer a transmission or facility fee when telehealth is used.
+- 31 state Medicaid programs offer a transmission or facility fee when telehealth is used.
 This number is up one since CCHP’s August 2016 update.

 Telehealth and Private Payers

 Many private payer insurance plans do reimburse for telehealth-delivered services; however, federal law does not require these payers to provide coverage for any type of telehealth-delivered service.
 Some states have passed their own private payer laws, affecting private payer plans that operate in those states.
 Currently, thirty-four states and DC have some private payer-related reimbursement laws.
 Some states mandate some sort of reimbursement, while others mandate reimbursement at the same level as in-person care under certain conditions.